Kidney failure in dogs: What owners need to know

 "If your dog suddenly does not want to eat, is anorexic and seems generally unwell, this could mean acute kidney failure," says Foster.
 "If your dog seems to lose interest in his usual dog food and will only eat scraps and treats, this could signal kidney disease."

 "If your dog just seems really tired, unwell and does not want to do anything, this might signal acute kidney injury, especially if accompanied by recent trauma to the kidney area," says Foster.

 And if you notice your happy, healthy dog getting more and more tired over time, this could indicate chronic kidney failure, he warns.

 "If you find yourself needing to fill the water bowl up more frequently or find your dog looking for extra water sources, this could signal chronic kidney failure," says Hammer.

 Pets might "start to develop bad breath (that is quite noticeable) due to the toxins accumulated in their bodies," says Hammer.

 Changes to your dog's bone structures

 "They might develop a swelling on both sides of their face along the upper jaw, which is a complication of imbalances in their bodies," says Foster.
 "This isn't common but could raise a red flag."

 Because the kidneys regulate the fluids in the body, you might see issues and changes concerning your dog's bowel movements.

-If you observe any of these signs in your dog, be sure to contact your vet and schedule a checkup ASAP.
+If you observe any of these signs in your dog, be sure to contact your vet.